rejetto/hfs/README.md

     You can use the special value `auto` to attempt automatic detection.
 - `max_kbps` throttle output speed.
 Default is Infinity.
 - `max_kbps_per_ip` throttle output speed on a per-ip basis.
 Default is Infinity.
+- `zip-calculate-size-for-seconds` how long should we wait before the zip archive starts streaming, trying to understand its finale size.
+Default is 1.
+- `open_browser_at_start` should HFS open browser on localhost on start?
+Default is true.
+- `https_port` listen on a specific port.
+Default is 443.
+- `cert` use this file for https certificate.
+Minimum to start https is to give a cert and a private_key.
+Default is none.
+- `private_key` use this file for https private key.
+Default is none.
+- `plugins_config`

 ## Virtual File System (VFS)